|Nutrition Facts (per serving)|

 A homemade beef stock is easy to make with roasted beef bones and trimmings, along with vegetables, water, and herbs.
-Hands-on preparation time is under 30 minutes, and then the stock is simmered to perfection for several hours.
+Although it takes several hours for the stock to simmer to perfection, the hands-on preparation time is under 30 minutes, meaning, without much effort, you will have a rich beef stock to use for a variety of recipes.

 Homemade beef stock or broth is a good reason to keep the meat trimmings from roasts and steaks.
-Use a variety of beef bones, such as neck bones, shanks, ribs, etc, along with some beef itself.
-Keep a food storage bag in the freezer for meat scraps and one for vegetable trimmings.
-Such trimmings allow you to make vegetable broth at home.
+Use a variety of beef bones, such as neck bones, shanks, ribs, etc., along with some beef itself.
+For this recipe, you'll need a roasting pan and a stockpot large enough to accommodate the bones and vegetables, and a fine-mesh strainer with cheesecloth for straining the final stock.